UniversalDependencies/docs/_fi-overview/extra.md

 This section gives detailed instructions on annotating certain common phenomena that require detailed decision rules.

-## Participal modifiers and predicatives
+## Participial modifiers and predicatives
 <!-- this section originally from TDT guidelines section 5.13 -->

-In connection with participal modifiers, predicatives are given a slightly different treatment than in other contexts.
+In connection with participial modifiers, predicatives are given a slightly different treatment than in other contexts.
 In a regular copular clause, the analysis is as follows.